BOULAKNADEL/100DaysOfALXSE/README.md

-# 100 Days Of ALX Software Engineering (ALX-SE) Challenge

-Welcome to the **100DaysOfALXSE** challenge, where we commit to **#DoHardThings** for 100 days to enhance our software engineering skills!

-## What is the 100DaysOfALXSE Challenge?

-This challenge is a journey to improve our software engineering knowledge and skills by consistently learning and coding for 100 days.

-## How to Get Started

-1. **Create a new repository**: Begin by creating a new repository on your GitHub account for the `100DaysOfALXSE` challenge.
-2. **Commit to the Challenge**: Make a public declaration of your participation using the hashtags **#100DaysOfALXSE** and **#DoHardThings**.
-3. **Daily Learning**: Dedicate at least one hour every day to learn new concepts or work on projects.
-4. **Share Your Progress**: Update your progress daily by pushing commits to your repository.
-Use **#ALX_SE** to share your updates on social media.

-## Rules

-- Code or study for a minimum of one hour every day for the next 100 days.
-- Push your work to GitHub every day to show your progress.
-- Update the `README.md` with what you've learned or worked on that day.

-## Why Take the Challenge?

-- To build a habit of daily learning and coding.
-- To join a community of like-minded individuals.
-- To enhance your software engineering skills and portfolio.

-## Let's Do Hard Things Together!

-# Day 1

-Today, I solved 10 basic problems using C++.
-It was a great start to the challenge and I'm excited to see what I'll learn next!

-# Day 2

-1. Problem 1: [calculate the average of the marks]
-2. Problem 2: [Max of two numbers]
-3. problem 3: [Max of three numbers]
-4. problem 4: [Swap two numbers]
-5. problem 5: [Rectangle Area]
-6. problem 6: [Recatngle Area Diagonal Side]
-7. problem 7: [Triangle Area]
-8. problem 8: [Circle Area]
-9. problem 9: [Circle Area Diameter]
-10. Problem 10: [Circle Area Inscribed In Square]

-Good luck, and happy coding!
+" 100 Days Of ALX Software Engineering (ALX-SE) Challenge 🚀

+" Welcome to the 100DaysOfALXSE challenge!
+Here, we embark on a journey to enhance our software engineering skills by consistently learning and coding for 100 days.
+Let's #DoHardThings together! 💪

+" What is the 100DaysOfALXSE Challenge?

+" The 100DaysOfALXSE challenge is all about improving our software engineering knowledge and skills.
+Whether you're a beginner or an experienced developer, this challenge encourages daily learning and coding.

+" How to Get Started

+" 1.
+Create a New Repository: Start by creating a fresh repository on your GitHub account specifically for the 100DaysOfALXSE challenge.
+" 2.
+Commit to the Challenge: Publicly declare your participation using the hashtags #100DaysOfALXSE and #DoHardThings.
+" 3.
+Daily Learning: Dedicate at least one hour each day to learn new concepts or work on projects.
+" 4.
+Share Your Progress: Update your progress daily by pushing commits to your repository.
+Use #ALX_SE to share your updates on social media.

+" Rules

+" - Code or study for a minimum of one hour every day for the next 100 days.
+" - Push your work to GitHub daily to showcase your progress.
+" - Update the README.md with what you've learned or worked on each day.

+" Why Take the Challenge?

+" - Build a Habit: Cultivate a daily routine of learning and coding.
+" - Community: Join a supportive community of like-minded individuals.
+" - Skill Enhancement: Boost your software engineering skills and expand your portfolio.

+" Let's Do Hard Things Together! 💡

+" ---

+" Day 1

+" Today, I tackled 10 basic problems using C++.
+It's been an exciting start to the challenge, and I can't wait to dive deeper into my learning journey! 🚀

+" ---

+" Day 2

+" 1.
+Problem 1: Calculate the average of the marks.
+" 2.
+Problem 2: Find the maximum of two numbers.
+" 3.
+Problem 3: Determine the maximum of three numbers.
+" 4.
+Problem 4: Swap two numbers.
+" 5.
+Problem 5: Compute the area of a rectangle.
+" 6.
+Problem 6: Calculate the diagonal of a rectangle.
+" 7.
+Problem 7: Find the area of a triangle.
+" 8.
+Problem 8: Compute the area of a circle.
+" 9.
+Problem 9: Calculate the area of a circle given its diameter.
+" 10.
+Problem 10: Find the area of a circle inscribed in a square.

+" Happy coding, and may your code be as elegant as a well-ripened banana! 🍌😄